ming0071/Hdl-Localization-ROS2-Jazzy/ndt_omp/README.md

 fitness: 0.208511
 ```

 Several methods for neighbor voxel search are implemented.
-If you select pclomp::KDTREE, results will be completely same as the original pcl::NDT.
-We recommend to use pclomp::DIRECT7 which is faster and stable.
+If you select pclomp::KDTREE, results will be completely the same as that of the original pcl::NDT.
+We recommend using pclomp::DIRECT7 which is faster and stable.
 If you need extremely fast registration, choose pclomp::DIRECT1, but it might be a bit unstable.

 <img src="data/screenshot.png" height="400pix" /><br>
 Red: target, Green: source, Blue: aligned